Cinephile by heart, techie/computer geek by necessity. I write about both topics.

 That is how Jeff Goldblum's character tries to make sense of what happened to him, during a teleportation experiment gone wrong.
 Somehow, his body has been fused with that of a housefly, which gradually presents devastating effects; not only to his body and mind, but also to those around him.

 Based on a 1957 short story by George Langelaan, The Fly was first adapted on a 1958 film starring Patricia Owens and Al Hedison.
 Goldblum’s version comes from a reimagining released almost 30 years after.
-Here's a look at both films (SPOILERS included)
+Here's a look at both films.
+(SPOILERS included.)

 The Fly (1958)

 Released in 1958, the original film follows Langelaan’s short-story closely, with a slightly broken chronology, starting with the moment when Helene Delambre (Owens) calmly surrenders herself after allegedly murdering her husband Andre (Hedison).
-With the questions of Andre’s brother (Vincent Price) and a criminal investigation on her, Helene decides to tell the story of what happened, as the story backtracks a couple of months.
+With the questions of Andre’s brother (Vincent Price) and a criminal investigation of her, Helene decides to tell the story of what happened, as the story backtracks a couple of months.

-Andre, a brilliant scientist, had been working on a matter transporter on his laboratory, until one of his experiments apparently goes awry, when a fly gets into the machine with him.
+Andre, a brilliant scientist, had been working on a matter transporter in his laboratory, until one of his experiments apparently goes awry when a fly gets into the machine with him.
 Hiding in his basement, with a cloth over his head to cover the effects of the experiment, Andre tries to ask his wife for help in finding a particular fly to revert the process, while also keeping her at a distance.
 Unfortunately, Andre’s brain begins to suffer the consequences of the transformation, putting Helene and their son at risk.